shaddih1/BookExtracting/README.md

               Designed to automate book extraction

 ## About
-Designed to automate book extraction\n
+Designed to automate book extraction

 Coded by Shady H & Guy U

 ## How to install